-Nicki Minaj Ugly Feuds With Remy Ma And More
+Nicki Minaj’s Ugly Feud With Remy Ma And More

-Nicki Minaj has had ugly feuds with Miley Cyrus and more with Remy being one of her possibly toughest rivals.
+Nicki Minaj has had ugly feuds with Miley Cyrus and others, with Remy Ma being one of her possibly toughest rivals.

 There seems to be a timeline when it comes to the number of people Nicki Minaj seems to have drama with.
 With Remy Ma being the most recent respondent.

-The rapper initially allegedly dissed Remy Ma while she was till in prison and once she was released Remy question how genuine Nicki was.
-Remy released a seven minute long diss track, ‘shETHER,’ about fellow rapper Nicki.
-In the latest track Remy talked about Nicki’s plastic surgery and went on to detail other things about the rapper such as her sex life with Meek Mill as well as infidelity.
+The rapper initially allegedly dissed Remy Ma while she was still in prison, and once she was released Remy questioned how genuine Nicki was.
+Remy released a seven-minute-long diss track, “shETHER,” about fellow rapper Nicki.
+In the latest track, Remy talked about Nicki’s plastic surgery and went on to detail other things about the rapper, such as her sex life with Meek Mill, as well as infidelity.

-Minaj who is known not to remain silent when it comes to everything that may affect her directly went silent for two weeks after the track released by Ma.
-She finally responded with not one but three songs and went on to challenge Remy Ma to release a hit song within 72 hours without mentioning her name and she would give her half a million dollars.
+Minaj, who is known not to remain silent when it comes to anything that may affect her directly, went silent for two weeks after the track was released by Remy.
+She finally responded with not one, but three songs, and went on to challenge Remy Ma to release a hit song within 72 hours, without mentioning her name, and Nicki would give her half a million dollars.

-Before the epic headlining dis tracks Nicki has had feuds with the likes of Miley Cyrus and more.
+Before the epic headlining diss tracks, Nicki has had feuds with the likes of Miley Cyrus, Mariah Carey, and others.
 Nicki went on the Ellen DeGeneres show and after being asked by a fan if she had regretted any of her feuds.
-She responded,

-“All my feuds I regret, because I’m a sweet person, and I don’t wanna be mean to people.”
+She responded, “All my feuds I regret, because I’m a sweet person, and I don’t wanna be mean to people.”

 ???????????? #SelenaGomez #JheneAiko #Tinashe #ArianaGrande ~ what's funny about this, is that all 4 of them look so sweet & innocent to me but they're all low key savages I guess ????????♀️ Lol.
 Didn't expect this but love u girls so much for reppin.
 Pretty Girls Let Your Light Shine BRIGHT ???? #BadBtchsLinkUp #TheyDontWantNoFrauds ????????